 Read Also: How to Move On From a Broken Relationship

 Reconnecting After a Period of Relationship Break

 For most people, that’s going to be around 30 days or so.
-Although sometimes you may need to go slightly shorter or longer than that depending on the situation.
+However, sometimes you may need to go slightly shorter or longer than that depending on the situation.

 Texting allows you to think about what you want to say in advance.
-It ensures you actually do write exactly what you want to say.
+It ensures you write exactly what you want to say.
 You can take time to think it over.

 You won’t find yourself caught off guard if your ex says something unexpected, which is a definite possibility with a phone call or in-person meeting.

 Texting is also best because it’s casual and non-threatening.
 Since you haven’t spoken to your ex in quite a while at this point, a random phone call from you is going to come across as suspicious on your ex’s part.

 They might not pick up at all.
 Even worried that you’re calling to try and convince them to give you another chance.
 Or they might just be busy when you call.

 It’s just likely that calling or showing up in person will set off alarm bells or come across as too strong, so stick to texting or messaging where possible.